CQCL/pytket-docs/manual/manual_compiler.rst

 We see from the output above that our newly defined :py:class:`DecompseZPass` has successfully decomposed the Pauli Z gates to Hadamard, Pauli X, Hadamard chains and left other gates unchanged.

 .. warning::
-    pytket does not require that :py:class:`CustomPass` preserves the unitary of the :py:class:`~pytket.circuit.Circuit` .
+    pytket does not require that :py:class:`~pytket.passes.CustomPass` preserves the unitary of the :py:class:`~pytket.circuit.Circuit` .
 This is for the user to ensure.

 Partial Compilation